sarahcstringer/mcp-code-demo/WRITEUP.md

 1. **Traditional tool calling**: Shows how intermediate data fills the context window
 2. **Code execution**: Shows how processing happens in the execution environment

 Both examples include token usage metrics so you can compare the approaches.

-Token savings will vary based on the model used and the specific task characteristics.
+**Note on token variability:** Token usage varies between runs, even with the same task and model.
+In my testing with this demo, I've seen the following results:

+- **Traditional tool calling**: Typically 50,000-73,000 tokens
+- **Code execution**: Typically 9,500-10,000 tokens
+- **Token reduction**: 80-87% depending on the run

 To run the examples: